 Manipur, a happy land of many vibrant festivals that’ll make you visit it over and over again.
 Hardly a month passes by without a joyous festival in this hilly town.
-Kut, Lai Haraoba, Yaoshang, or Chumpha, all these Manipur festivals show the spirit, rich culture, and togetherness of the people of Manipur.
+Kut, Lai Haraoba, Yaoshang, or Chumpha, all these Manipur festivals show the spirit, rich culture, and togetherness of the people of Manipur.The best way to explore the unique culture and lifestyle of Manipur is by attending these fetsivals.
+It will be a delight for culture-vultures.
 If you’re someone who wish to explore the rich heritage and culture of this hill district, then you must visit Manipur during one of these festivals.

 Key attractions: Midnight masses in churches.

-Date: 24th and 25th December 2017
+Date: 24th and 25th December

 Sikkim-Gangtok-Darjeeling Holiday Packages On TravelTriangle

 Visit Sikkim and explore Yumthang valley, Tsomgo Lake, Gangtok, Nathula Pass, and Pelling.
 Experience peace and tranquility while exploring Buddhist monasteries, snow-capped mountains, and wildlife sanctuaries.
 Book packages inclusive of airport transfers, cab, resort, sightseeing, and meals.

 One of the most famous festivals of Manipur, Cheiraoba is celebrated on the 1st day of Sajibu month (March-April).
 This is also known as Spring Festival in Manipur.
 During this festival, people dress up in traditional outfits, visit friends and relatives, exchange greetings and gifts and cook local delicacies.
 The regional goddess Sanamahi is also worshipped during Cheiraoba festival of Manipur.